Will Bulsiewicz

-William John Bulsiewicz better known as Dr. B., is an American board-certified gastroenterologist, author, and advocate for the exploration of the relationship between the gut microbiome, dietary fiber, and plant-based nutrition.
+William John Bulsiewicz, better known as Dr. B., is an American triple board-certified gastroenterologist, author, entrepreneur, and advocate for the exploration of the relationship between the gut microbiome, dietary fiber, and plant-based nutrition.
 He is also an Adjunct Assistant Professor of Medicine at the Emory University School of Medicine.
+While his first two books (Fiber Fueled and The Fiber Fueled Cookbook) focus entirely on whole-food plant-based (WFPB) approaches, his third book Plant Powered Plus advocates for either a WFPB or a plant-forward Mediterranean style diet.

 Early life and education

 Bulsiewicz was raised in "a Jesuit-educated family."
 He studied chemistry at Vanderbilt University and graduated in 2002.

 Although originally planning to study pediatrics, Bulsiewicz decided in 2005 to switch fields, and graduated from Georgetown University School of Medicine in 2006 with a specialization in gastroenterology.
-In addition, he received a master's degree in Clinical Investigation (MSCI) from Northwestern University in 2010; and a certificate in plant-based nutrition from eCornell.
+He then received a master's degree in Clinical Investigation (MSCI) from Northwestern University in 2010; and a certificate in plant-based nutrition from eCornell.

 Career

 From 2006 to 2009, Bulsiewicz completed his internship and residency at McGaw Medical Center of Northwestern University.
-He then served as chief medical resident in internal medicine from 2009-2010.
-Next, from 2010 to 2014, he was a Gastroenterology Fellow at UNC Medical Center, where he also served as chief gastroenterology fellow.
-In addition, during this time he received a grant from the National Institutes of Health for a one year epidemiology fellowship at the UNC Gillings School of Global Public Health.
+Next, he served as chief medical resident in internal medicine from 2009-2010, and from 2010 to 2014 he was a Gastroenterology Fellow at UNC Medical Center (where he also served as chief gastroenterology fellow).
+During this time, he also received a grant from the National Institutes of Health for a one year epidemiology fellowship at the UNC Gillings School of Global Public Health.

-He is board-certified in gastroenterology and internal medicine, and worked for many years as a gastroenterologist in South Carolina medical centers.
+Bulsiewicz is board-certified in gastroenterology and internal medicine, and worked for many years as a gastroenterologist in South Carolina medical centers.
 He is currently the U.S. Medical Director for Zoe.

-Dietary fiber and gut health
+38TERA

+In 2024, Bulsiewicz founded 38TERA, a gut health supplement company focused on microbiome science.
+The company's flagship product, DMN (Daily Microbiome Nutrition), is a prebiotic supplement combining three classes of prebiotics derived from seven plants, and is certified Low FODMAP.
+Simon Hill, host of The Proof podcast, serves as on its Scientific Advisory Board.

+Research

 Bulsiewicz's research and advocacy centers on the relationship between dietary fiber, the gut microbiome, and plant-based nutrition.
-He argues that the populations in the Blue Zones consume predominantly fiber-rich plant-based diets, stating, "if you look at the healthiest populations on the planet in modern times, they’re in the five blue zones, and all five blue zones are 90 percent plant based.
+He references Dan Buettner's work on the Blue Zones, communities around the world who consume predominantly fiber-rich plant-based diets.
+Bulsiewicz argues that "if you look at the healthiest populations on the planet in modern times, they're in the five blue zones, and all five blue zones are 90 percent plant based.
 So, they are not necessarily vegan, but they are plant-predominant in a way where the meat is not the centerpiece.
 The plant is the centerpiece.
 The meat is the side show."
 He also advocates for the consumption of plant-based fermented foods for better health.